ravaneswaran/techsocialist/README.md

-# Development Environment Setup of Tech Socailist
+# Development Environment Setup of Tech Socialist

 The following are the software requirements to have the development environment in place...